Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 Winter is a wonderful time to immerse yourself in nature and do some wildlife watching.

-The bare trees make woodland creatures easier to spot; birds begin to arrive for the winter months; and a number of unique creatures appear on the coast.
+The bare trees make woodland creatures easier to spot; birds begin to arrive for the winter months; and various unique creatures appear on the coast.
 Plus, with fewer crowds than during the summer months, you’re likely to get a better view.

 Here in the UK, we’re blessed with beautiful landscapes that are home to amazing wildlife.
 And while some winter wildlife only appears in specific areas – for example, migrant coastal birds – you may be pleasantly surprised just how much nature can be found on your doorstep.